Facebook on Fire Review – A Scam or Can You Make $3,475 Per Day With It? [Update]

 Facebook On Fire Fake Testimonials

-As you can see the testimonials are abso’freakin’lutely fake!
+As you can see, the testimonials are absolutely fake!
 That screams scam big time.
-Not the actor’s fault though; they’re only doing their job for which they are getting paid.
+It’s not the actors’ fault, though; they’re only doing their job for which they are getting paid.

 We were not able to find any real testimonials.
 If a system is that good and you can make a lot of money using it, where are the real case studies then?!
 We are unsure why a legitimate system will have to hire actors to get their testimonials.